pkarstedtDevbliss/wohnfoerder/README.md

 wohnfoerder
 ===========

-This calculator should help to get an overview about the amount of the "Wohnförderkonto" during financing for example a home ownership using the  civil aid of germany called "Riester".
+This calculator should help to get an overview about the amount of the home subsidy account (german "Wohnförderkonto") during financing for example a home ownership using the  civil aid of germany called "Riester".
 It's an Dart project.